juergenpabel/circuitpython-peckus/README.md

 # Implementation
 This circuitpython application runs two-staged: the first part runs in `boot.py` and configures the storage as to if/how it is exposed via USB as a mass storage device (because `boot.py` is where this needs to be configured: whether the storage should be exposed via USB in read-write, read-only mode or not at all to the host computer).
 The part of the application that runs as part of `code.py` essentially handles whatever state the application is currently in (like initialization, deployment and regular usage).

-With the exception of the initial configuration phase, all application states are implemented as workflows that run on a (finite-)state-machine; the workflow definition is stored in a JSON file, which is referenced by the circuitpython configuration key `PECKUS_CONFIG_FILENAME` (in `settings.toml`).
+With the exception of the initial configuration phase, all application states are implemented as workflows that run on a (finite-)state-machine; the workflow definition is stored in a JSON file, which is referenced by the circuitpython configuration key `PECKUS_APP_CONFIG_FILENAME` (in `settings.toml`).
 Also note that the application configuration (essentially the workflow definitions plus some configuration values) is copied from the (user-accessible) filesystem to non-volatile-memory (NVM) of the microcontroller as the very first deployment/installation phase.
 The relevant files (`settings.toml` and `peckus.json` or whatever filename was chosen) are thereafter no longer used - this is both a security measure (to avoid re-configuration after deployment is completed) and a robustness feature (the NVM is not exposed to the USB host computer and thus should be "safe" with respect to user actions).

 # Hardware